 Ethan Frederick Greene creates music and sound art for concert hall, gallery, stage and screen.
 A frequent collaborator with visual artists, choreographers, filmmakers and video game developers, his work spans a wide range of styles and genres – from instrumental, vocal and electroacoustic chamber music; to opera and orchestral works; to sound design and audio installations; to hip-hop, rock and electronica.

-Ethan is an avid collaborator with visual artists, choreographers, filmmakers and video game developers.
-Recent collaborations include score for renowned choreographer Deboray Hay‘s Perception Unfolds, a new multimedia installation; Dream Architecture, with artist Caroline Wright; film and TV score for This American Life (Showtime), The Conspirator: the Plot to Kill Lincoln (National Geographic), and Night Sky, an experimental feature film by Alison O’Daniel; and music and sound design for videogames Spider: the Secret of Bryce Manor and Waking Mars (Tiger Style Games).
+Recent collaborative projects include score for renowned choreographer Deboray Hay‘s Perception Unfolds, a new multimedia installation; Dream Architecture, with artist Caroline Wright; film and TV score for This American Life (Showtime), The Conspirator: the Plot to Kill Lincoln (National Geographic), and Night Sky, an experimental feature film by Alison O’Daniel; and music and sound design for videogames Spider: the Secret of Bryce Manor and Waking Mars (Tiger Style Games).
 In addition, Ethan produces rock, hip-hop and electronica for various artists here and there.

-Ethan currently resides in Nashville, TN, where he serves as Visiting Faculty in Music (Theory, Technology, Studio Production & Film Sound) at Tennessee State University.
-He received his B.A. in Music from Amherst College (2004), M.Mus. in Composition from Rice University (2009), and his D.M.A. in Composition from the University of Texas at Austin (2013).
+Ethan currently resides in DeLand, FL where he serves as Assistant Professor of Digital Arts at Stetson University.
+He has taught previously at Tennessee State University and The University of Texas at Austin.
+He received his B.A. in Music from Amherst College (2004), M.Mus. in Composition from Rice University (2009), and D.M.A. in Composition from the University of Texas at Austin (2013).
 Principal teachers include Russell Pinkston, Bruce Pennycook, Yevgeniy Sharlat, Arthur Gottschalk, Karim Al-Zand, Kurt Stallmann, and Eric Sawyer.